SohitGuru/Senate-Stalker/README.md

 </p>

 # About
-*Senate Stalker* is a program that helps you learn more about the U.S. senators!
+Welcome to the official github repository for *Senate Stalker*, a program that helps you learn more about the U.S. senators!
 Simply type `make gui` or `make repl` to get the program started.
 Once you're done with your stalking 👀, save what you learned about a senator in a markdown file so that you are best prepared for the next senate elections! 👍

 Happy stalking <3 🕵️